Make sure to follow these rules when giving rides in Massachusetts, and to keep an eye on your email for important news and updates from Lyft.

 - Subject Line: “Background Check Clearance Certificate”

-Any driver who does not pass their CORI Background Check has the right to appeal the DPU’s determination.
-You have 20 calendar days from when you receive your CORI Background Check result email from the DPU to submit a formal appeal, to begin the appeal process please review the steps below.
+Any driver who does not pass their MA Background Check has the right to appeal the DPU’s determination.
+You have 30 calendar days from the date your Background Check Certificate denial was issued to submit a formal appeal, to begin the appeal process please review the steps below.

-- Go to the Criminal Offender Record Information (CORI) and/or Criminal Registry of Motor Vehicles (RMV) Driver History page.
+To access your Criminal Offender Record Information (CORI) and/or Registry of Motor Vehicles (RMV) Records, please follow these instructions:

 - Identification Information: